ltuominen/TRIC2020/README.md

-# Simulations & Bayesin fit for the TRIC2020 competition
+# Simulations & Bayesian fit for the TRIC2020 competition
-# TRIC2020